BestTimesToVisit.com Logo

 culture

 Respect the delicate desert ecosystem.
 Stay on marked trails to avoid damaging fragile cryptobiotic soil crusts, which are vital to the desert's survival.
-Remember, you're a guest in a harsh but beautiful environment, so leave no trace.
+Also, be mindful of the park's dark sky designation; avoid using bright lights unnecessarily at night to preserve the incredible stargazing experience.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.